-I qualified with distinction from Newcastle Medical School and was awarded a DPhil from Oxford University in the field of hearing research.
+I qualified with distinction from Newcastle Medical School in 1995 and was awarded a DPhil from Oxford University in the field of hearing research in 2001.
 I worked as a Clinical Lecturer in ENT Surgery at Oxford University, and was fortunate to be the first recipient of a Wellcome Trust Clinician Scientist Fellowship in Otolaryngology: the second recipient across any surgical specialty.
 I spent time as a Surgical Fellow at the Sydney Cochlear Implant Centre, after becoming a Fellow of the Royal College of Surgeons (FRCS ORL-HNS), and completing my higher surgical training in ENT at the John Radcliffe Hospital in Oxford.

 Ear, nose and throat conditions in adults and children, particularly hearing and balance disorders, chronic ear disease and cholesteatoma.
 Specialist in ear surgery, including mastoidectomy, bone-anchored hearing aids and cochlear implantation.

 I have a strong track record for teaching undergraduates, postgraduates, and GPs locally, as is evidenced by my average SET score for undergraduate teaching (4.6 out of 5).
 I have also been invited… read more

 I lead the Objective measures area of the NIHR Nottingham BRC Hearing theme and I am a cochlear implant surgeon with the Nottingham Auditory implant programme.

 My research aims to develop a… read more